aappddeevv/scala-vdom/README.md

 are compressed into one in order to avoid race conditions between events and UI activity.

-For the time being, will just copy [ftdomdelegate](https://github.com/ftlabs/ftdomdelegate) except make "delegate module" objects immutable.
+For the time being, I'll just copy the concepts from [ftdomdelegate](https://github.com/ftlabs/ftdomdelegate) except make "delegate module" objects immutable.
 There may be a sprinkling of influence from [jsaction](https://github.com/google/jsaction.git).
 Like jaction, it would be nice to make this all string oriented with a dynamic dispatch